Friday, November 4, 2011 3 Comments

 • For helping professionals: the issue becomes when, what, and to which professional to refer.

-• When ADD is part of the picture, the differences between an ADD Coach and any other kind of coach becomes important as well.
+• When ADD is part of the picture, (or any of the Executive Functioning** dysregulations), the differences between an ADD Coach and any other kind of coach becomes important as well.

 Let’s begin the process of differentiating therapy and coaching by focusing only on the items in common with all coaches, without regard to specialties.

-At the end of this article are some links that will help you understand some key differences that only well-trained ADD Coaches understand.
+At the end of this article are some links that will help you understand some key differences that only comprehensively-trained, brain-based ADD Coaches understand how to work with.
 In a future article I will address the issue ADD Coaching differences more directly.